P-H-Phuc/edi/account_invoice_export_server_env/README.rst

 environment (dev, test, integration, prod).
 This module define the config variables for the account_invoice_export module.

-Exemple of the section to put in the configuration file:
+Example of the section to put in the configuration file:

 ::